-Professor Boruchowitz worked with the ACLU of South Carolina and two lawyers in private practice to file an in an appeal from a Hilton Head Island Municipal Court trial in which the defendant did not receive a public defender despite a formal written request, and also filed a judicial misconduct complaint against a judge.
+Professor Boruchowitz worked with the ACLU of South Carolina and two lawyers in private practice to file an in an appeal from a Hilton Head Island Municipal Court trial in which the defendant did not receive a public defender despite a formal written request.

 Read the ACLU of South Carolina brief.